April McClain Delaney: Social issues

+In May 2026, McClain Delaney told Bethesda Magazine that she was "not for term limits per se", believing that Congress should focus on other aspects of the electoral process such as campaign finance reform.

 Transportation

 McClain Delaney supports the expansion of Interstate 270 and Interstate 81, increasing public transportation, as well as improving safety on U.S. Route 15.

 Personal life

 McClain Delaney is the wife of John Delaney, a former U.S. Representative from Maryland and candidate for president in 2020.
 They met while studying at Georgetown University and married in Sun Valley, Idaho, shortly after graduating.
 They have four daughters–Summer, Brooke, Lily, and Grace–and live in Potomac, Maryland.
 The Delaneys attend the Little Flower Catholic Church in Bethesda, Maryland.